 Paul is talking about unity, which is the one state that has power to overcome

-every obstacle; it is the most powerful (positive) force in creation.
-It’s
+every obstacle; it is the most powerful (positive) force in creation, and it’s

 are impossible in the flesh.
-Looking at history, at all the wars man
+Looking at history, all the wars man

-has fought, they collectively represent man’s willingness to walk in the
+has fought collectively represent man’s willingness to walk in the flesh

-telling us to fight the forces that seek war.
+was leading us into spiritual warfare.
 These forces are very powerful and

-are led by little voices in the head that tell people they have rights and are
+are led by little voices telling people they have rights and they are

-justified in their retribution against their enemies.
+justified in their retribution against their fellow man.
 These forces against unity

-are an alternate view as though shortcuts to Christianity when in fact it is not
+are an alternate view as though shortcuts to Christianity when in fact they are

-Christianity at all.
-Instead they are shortcuts to selfish pride and indignity,
+the inverse of it.
+Rather, they are the broad way to selfish pride and indignity,

-and their end is the way of death.
-People choose war more often than they choose
+and they all end in death.
+People choose war more often than they seek truth and

-outlined in his High Priestly Prayer (John chapter 17).
-Man has probably not
+outlined in his High Priestly Prayer (John chapter 17) has never been seen, but

 Col 3-13